-> Under the average antecedent moisture condition (average AMC), Dr. David Maidment in his book of Handbook of Hydrology suggested using wilting point (-1500 kPa water content) as initial water content in the western USA and using field capacity (-33kPa water content) as initial water content in the eastern USA.
+Under the average antecedent moisture condition (average AMC), Dr. David Maidment in his book of Handbook of Hydrology suggested using wilting point (-1500 kPa water content) as initial water content in the western USA and using field capacity (-33kPa water content) as initial water content in the eastern USA.
 Correspondingly, the initial deficit will be calculated as D * (porosity – wilting point) for Western USA or D * (porosity – field capacity) for Eastern USA for average AMC.
-The typical values of (porosity – wilting point) or (porosity – field capacity) can be found in Table 2 of this post about Green-Ampt infiltration method.
+The typical values of (porosity – wilting point) or (porosity – field capacity) can be found in Table 2 of this post or Table 3 below.

-The percolation rate in the Deficit and Constant Loss method can be initially estimated as hydraulic conductivity.
-In field, the percolation rate tends to be less than the saturated hydraulic conductivity due to incomplete saturation at the bottom of the soil layer or root zone.
-For this reason, the percolation rate may be reduced from its initial estimation during calibration.
-At each time step during a model run, the entered percolation rate in HEC-HMS or HEC-RAS will be compared with the instant precipitation rate and the lesser of the two will be used to calculate the loss.
+The constant infiltration rate in the Initial/Deficit and Constant Loss method can be initially estimated as the soil saturated hydraulic conductivity.
+In field, the constant infiltration rate tends to be less than the saturated hydraulic conductivity due to incomplete saturation at the bottom of the soil layer or root zone.
+For this reason, the constant infiltration rate may be reduced from its initial estimation during calibration.
+At each time step during a model run, the entered constant infiltration rate in HEC-HMS or HEC-RAS will be compared with the instant precipitation rate and the lesser of the two will be used to calculate the loss.

-Some useful soil properties discussed above are summarized in Table 2 for the typical soil texture.
-The values in the table are taken from USACE EM 1110-2-1417, 1982 paper authored by Rawls et al, and 1983 paper authored by Rawls et al. It is not clear why the two papers authored by Rawls in 1982 and 1983 presented two sets of hydraulic conductivity values.
-For deficit and constant infiltration method, one way of dealing with the two sets of values is to apply the 1982 paper hydraulic conductivity values for initial model setup and use the 1983 paper values as calibration limits.
-Note this is different from what is suggested in this post mainly because the 1983 paper is specifically titled for Green-Ampt Infiltration Method.
+Some useful soil properties discussed above are summarized in Table 2 for the typical soil textures.
+The values in the table are taken from USACE EM 1110-2-1417, 1982 paper authored by Rawls et al, and 1983 paper authored by Rawls et al after unit conversion.
+It is not clear why the two papers authored by Rawls in 1982 and 1983 presented two sets of hydraulic conductivity values.
+For Initial/Deficit and Constant Loss Method, the hydraulic conductivity values from the 1983 paper (B) are recommended as the initial estimation of the constant infiltration rate, which is also endorsed by HEC-HMS Tutorials and Guides and EPA SWMM User’s Manual.

 InfoWorks ICM has two options for rainfall-runoff process – the traditional subcatchment hydrology method and the Rain-on-Grid method.
 Currently as of 2021, the deficit and constant infiltration method can only be applied to the traditional subcatchment hydrology method, and it is not available for Rain-on-Grid.

-For illustration purpose, a HEC-HMS model result is shown in Figure 7 where the loss method is Deficit and Constant.
+For illustration purpose, a HEC-HMS model result is shown in Figure 7 where the infiltration loss method is Initial and Constant.